asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/New-SIP-Channel-Driver-Architecture/res_sip_session-design.md

----

-**WARNING!:**
+!!! warning
     This page is currently under construction.
 Please refrain from adding comments until this warning is removed

----
+[//]: # (end-warning)

 Overview